Listen to this Podcast

 - Watch the video to get the full training.

-- Are you about to embark on a challenging project or event and worried about the build up and recovery of your body and mind?
-This episode is a MUST WATCH to get an in-depth look into my recovery process and receive takeaways to adopt for your own routine.
+- Are you about to embark on a challenging project or event and worried about the recovery of your body and mind?
+This episode is a MUST WATCH to get an in-depth look into my recovery process and takeaways to adopt for your own routine.

 - Already have the High Performance Planner and CRUSHING each and every day?
 Let’s celebrate you!
 Take a photo with your planner and use #HPXlife or #TeamHPX.